adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 categories: js
 ---

-A polyfill, can be described as follows:
+A polyfill can be described as follows:

 > "A polyfill, [...] is a piece of code (or plugin) that provides the technology that you, the developer, expect the browser to provide natively.
 Flattening the API landscape [...]."

-This sounds like a great idea because it means developers can assume that the the API is there and ready to use no matter the browser.
-However, this can be very problematic which David Mark summaries:
+This sounds like a great idea because it means developers can assume that the API is available to use for all browsers.
+However, this can be very problematic as David Mark states:

 > "Use wrappers.
 Do *not* augment host objects.
 You don't own them and you certainly don't want to try to implement 100% of the standard functionality (just implement what you need).
 Besides host objects are allowed to throw exceptions just for *reading* their properties (and some do just that in IE)."

 So let's break down what David is correctly saying.

-## Do not augment Host objects (and Native objects)
+## 1. Do not augment Host objects (and Native objects)

-It's been known for a *very* long time that messing with Host objects [[0](#ref0)] and to a slightly lesser extent Native objects [[1](#ref1)] is an ill-advised technique prone to error.
-Polyfills rely on this technique and so by their very nature they are error prone and problematic.
+It's well known that messing with Host objects [[0](#ref0)] and to a slightly lesser extent, Native objects [[1](#ref1)] is an ill-advised technique prone to error.
+Polyfills rely on this technique and so they are, by their very nature, prone to error.

-## Implementing entire functionality
+## 2. Having to implement entire standard

 When you chose the polyfill technique, you have painted yourself into a corner in having to recreate the entire standard.
-This has not only become a lot harder, but it's rarely needed.
+This has made the job significantly harder (perhaps impossible) and is rarely needed to meet the feature requirements.
+This is why context is important.

-Easy for Array.prototype.map, not see easy for Object.create.
+* Easy for Array.prototype.map, not see easy for Object.create.
 Elaborate.

 * if you use the real object.create it does different things. i.e. the prototype object.

-## Use wrappers instead
+## 3. Use wrappers instead

 * if you use a wrapper, you won't expect the same outcome, don't have to implement the entire thing and can lean on feature detection, dynamic apis.